duniter/duniter-rs/doc/en/dev/developing-a-durs-module.md

 The `lib/` directory has 4 sub-directories which correspond to 4 types of libraries:

-1. `tools`: utilities, that could be useful to all crates.
+1. `tools`: utilities that could be useful to all crates.
 2. `modules`: libraries forming a Durs module.
 3. `modules-lib`: libraries dedicated to a subset of modules.
 4. `core`: libraries structuring the architecture, linking modules between them.